Alumni Spotlight

 Although only young, Nate clearly remembers being at the official opening of the then new KISC site in Dhobighat in 2007.
 Nate spent his entire school life in KISC, firstly at the Dhobighat site and then at the current site in Thecho.
 He took an active part in the KISC community, especially in sports where he was a member of the football and basketball teams.
 He starred as the Beast in the school production of Beauty and the Beast and was a member of the School Council.

-Having had two years in the USA, Nate isn’t sure where ‘home’ is any more.
-Having spent his whole life in Nepal, two years ago he would have told anyone that Nepal was home.
+Having had two years in the USA, Nate isn’t sure where ‘home’ is anymore.
+Having spent his whole life in Nepal, two years ago, he would have told anyone that Nepal was home.
 But since he has begun to invest in life in the USA, he is probably more confused now about where home is.
-He admits that the first year at college was tough and he realises that he was almost scared to begin to feel comfortable in the USA.
+He admits that the first year at college was tough and he realised that he was almost scared to begin to feel comfortable in the USA.

 So, what advice would he give to this year’s graduates?
 Accept that it’s going to be way tougher than you expect to settle into your passport/home country!
 Be open to making new friends and realise that you can’t wish you were back in Nepal all the time.
 Accept too that it’s OK to be in your home country and feel comfortable there.